 Slow water rafting, managed by the forest officials and assam tourism is a one hour journey on natural flow of water.
 There are hardly any rapids but the flow of water is good enough for an adventurous ride which gives you chance to observe the dense forests and may be also some wildlife.
 Very few tourists know about the option of rafting on Manas river and that is why you must go before it gets too touristy and no fun.
 The rafting begins from Mathanguri which means you need to drive from the park gate to till here in safari jeeps.
 The forest officials will then take you on the 20km journey ahead.

-2) Night stay in the middle of Manas National Park
+2) Night stay in the middle of jungle

 At Mathanguri from where the rafting begins, you can opt to stay here for the night with very basic tariff.
 This place has 6 rooms and needs to be booked in advance.
 Trust me the views it offers is to die for.
 Get ready to spooked as there is no electricity here and you are right in the middle of jungle at night.